 We have successfully represented clients in the following cases:

 - Failure to diagnose a fracture or to request an x-ray eg. scaphoid, talus, patella

 - Failure to request additional x-rays or diagnostic tests resulting in a missed fractures

 - Negligent surgery to align a broken bone

 - Negligent surgery to replace a hip joint or negligent care following hip surgery

-- Negligent joint surgery or joint replacement surgery with regard to the knee, shoulder or elbow
+- Negligent joint surgery or joint replacement surgery with regard to a negligent knee replacement, shoulder or elbow joint repair.

 - Unnecessary surgery for a fracture, which could have been treated with a cast